 In order to provide prospective students with the best chance at having a great education, we have compiled this list of the top universities and colleges in West Virginia.
 Some schools may excel at online programs while others may focus exclusively on the traditional, on-campus aspect of higher education.
 Regardless of the delivery format, these schools excel at providing a quality education for their students.

 Online degrees in West Virginia provide the same level of quality as in the classroom.
 As part of our list, we look at the quality of the program, graduation rate, job placement, and tuition costs.
-The graduation rate is the student’s ability graduate within four years of starting school.
+The graduation rate is the student’s ability to graduate within four years of starting school.
 Each of these qualities helps determine how well a student will succeed by enrolling in a West Virginia college in the U.S.

 Table of Contents